ChefData/Air_Quality_Analysis/README.md

 ## Acknowledgements

-- OpenAQ for provides universal air quality data to address unequal access to clean air
+- OpenAQ provides universal air quality data to address unequal access to clean air
-- Streamlit for providing an excellent framework for building interactive applications.
+- Streamlit provides an excellent framework for building interactive applications.
 - The open-source community for their continuous support and contributions.

 ## Contact